nabovarme/MeterLogger/README.md

 LED_ON_AC=1
 use led to indicate ac state

+AC_TEST_=1
+run a test pattern on ac out and blink led

 SERIAL=9999999
 serial number for meter used for device's SSID: IMPULSE meters EL_9999999 and other Kamstrup meters KAM_9999999.
 Used in make wifisetup target and if DEBUG_NO_METER=1